Vernier

 Mode B returns a low/high ROM range with documented assumptions behind every number.
 The output includes:

-Mode B uses approximately 280,000 tokens — about one-fifth of a full Mode A run.
-It's the best mode for testing Vernier on historical projects to calibrate your confidence in the output before using it on live bids.
+Mode B runs in about a minute — much faster than a full Mode A. It's the best mode for testing Vernier on historical projects to calibrate your confidence in the output before using it on live bids.

 Vernier Platform